djfeldman94/ExploreTheGlobe/README.md

 ## Getting Started

+Java 17 is required to build the project.

 1. Build the core module first
 2. Run the app module
 3. The app will automatically fetch and display countries